nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 Group communication (groupcast or multicast) refers to messages and commands sent to the address of a group that includes multiple devices with the same Groups cluster.
 The cluster manages the content of a node-wide Group Table that is part of the underlying interaction layer.
 This is done on per endpoint basis.
-After creating the Group cluster with specific ``ID`` and ``Name``, a device gets its own IPv6 multicast Thread address and is ready to receive groupcast commands.
+After creating the Group cluster with specific ``ID`` and ``Name``, a device gets its own IPv6 multicast address and is ready to receive groupcast commands.

-In this sample, the light switch device is able to create a groupcast message and send it to the chosen IPv6 multicast Thread address.
+In this sample, the light switch device is able to create a groupcast message and send it to the chosen IPv6 multicast address.
 This allows the light switch more than one lighting devices at the same time.

 .. note::